Find Cheap Auto Insurance Quotes in Your Area

 - Your car has a salvage title.
 Some major insurers offer liability coverage for rebuilt vehicles, but not collision or comprehensive coverage.
 If you can't obtain liability coverage from a major company, you may need to turn to a non-standard insurance carrier.

-Another type of coverage that is considered non-standard is if you carry non-owner car insurance.
+Another type of coverage that is considered non-standard is non-owner car insurance.
 Non-owner car insurance is coverage for people who don't own a car but frequently drive.
 Unlike high-risk drivers, non-owners can usually find cheap liability insurance through major insurance companies.

 Many insurance companies offer non-standard auto insurance as a separate tier of coverage.
 Additionally, some large insurers own subsidiary companies that offer non-standard coverage to the high-risk section of the market.